Danilo Caymmi

 Danilo Candido Tostes Caymmi (born March 7, 1948) is a Brazilian musician, singer, composer and arranger.

 Danilo was born in Rio de Janeiro, the youngest son of Dorival Caymmi and Stella Maris, and brother of Dori and Nana Caymmi.
 Brought up by two musical parents and older siblings, he showed an early interest in music and began playing the flute and the guitar as an adolescent.
 Danilo Caymmi is considered among the most notable Brazilian wind instrument musicians.
-He abandoned his studies in architecture just before finishing to dedicate himself to his music.